mastersibin/Yoga/README.md

 In this application, It doesn't take system clock, instead you need to set the month and the year.
 Its done in order to test the application.
 So for almost every endpoint, you need to set the month and year.

+I have created the application using 3 tiers.

+Controller Layer
+Service Layer
+Repository Layer

 ## Description of API endpoints

 ### "/enroll"